polifonia-project/stories/Jorge: Librarian/Jorge#1_OrganizeMyLibrary.md

 CQ1: provide a digital space to represent and describe the concept of "Opus", and store digital scores related to an opus.

-CQ2: organize collections and subcollections, based on clear concepts (e.g., genre, composer, period...) to gatherr Opuses
+CQ2: organize collections and subcollections, based on clear concepts (e.g., genre, composer, period...) to gather Opuses

 CQ3: provide nagivation, search and visualization tools in collections / opus